norgeous/ajbell-miniapp/README.md

 - [ ] Use of relevant frameworks for JS, CSS
 - [ ] Aesthetic presentation of the data
 - [ ] Mobile responsiveness
-- [ ] Use of local storage to save the user’s fund selection
 - [ ] Front-end performance
 - [ ] a11y (esp. of graphs)